Best Cheap Health Insurance in Delaware (2026)

 Bronze plans pay for about 60% of your medical care.

-Bronze plans cover about 60% of your medical bills, so they're only a good idea if you don't need much medical care.
-If you're young and healthy, a Bronze plan can be a good way to have coverage for serious illnesses or injuries.
-Just make sure you have savings to pay for your share of your bills.
+Bronze plans cover about 60% of your medical bills, so they're a good idea only if you don't need much medical care.
+If you're young and healthy, a Bronze plan can be a good way to have coverage just in case of serious illnesses or injuries.
+Just make sure you have savings to pay for your share of the bills.

 Catastrophic plans: Best as a last resort

-Catastrophic plans are only a good option if you can't afford anything else, but you don't qualify for Medicaid.
-If something serious happens, you could pay up to $9,200 of your own medical bills before your plan starts to pay.
+Catastrophic plans are a good option only if you can't afford anything else but don't qualify for Medicaid.
+If something serious happens, you could pay up to $10,600 of your own medical bills before your plan starts to pay.

 You can't buy a Catastrophic plan unless you're younger than 30 or if you qualify for a hardship exemption.
 Catastrophic plans are also not eligible for premium tax credits, which could make them more expensive than a Bronze plan if you earn a low income.